-'''

 graphvizVersion()

-'''

-A list with two elements, each of class numeric\version.
+A list with three elements, two of class numeric\version.
 The first element named installed\version represents the version of Graphviz that is being used by the package.
 The second element named build\version represents the version of Graphviz that was used to build the package.
 A mismatch between these two versions may indicate problems.
+The third element is a logical named bundled\graphviz and indicates if Rgraphviz is using the bundled Graphviz (default) or an external Graphviz.